okjuan/virtual.book/essays/_posts/2023-03-22-live-in-the-moment.md

 layout: post
 title: how to live in the moment
 permalink: /live-in-the-moment
-tags: time-management mortality mindfulness
+tags: essays time-management mortality mindfulness
-category: essays

 ---

 It is old advice to live now because now is the only time you will ever live.